Kettleman City, California: Geography

 Kettleman City is located on the west side of the San Joaquin Valley at the base of the Kettleman Hills, near the historic shoreline of what used to be Tulare Lake.
 Its coordinates are 36°00′30″N 119°57′42″W.

 According to the United States Census Bureau, the CDP has a total area of 0.2 mi2, all of it land.

 Kettleman City is divided into two areas.
 The commercial zone of gas, food and lodging businesses is at Kettleman Junction, where Interstate 5 and State Route 41 meet.
 The residential area together with some retail businesses and county government buildings is located about 1.2 mi north on State Route 41.
 The California Aqueduct crosses State Route 41 between these two areas.

 Climate

-Kettleman City has a semi-arid climate (Köppen: BSk/BSh) typical of that of the San Joaquin Valley, with hot, dry summers and cool winters characterized by dense tule fog.
+Kettleman City has a Cold semi-arid climate (Köppen: BSk) typical of that of the San Joaquin Valley, with hot, dry summers and cool winters characterized by dense tule fog.
 The average annual precipitation is 7.50 in, falling mainly from November through April.
 It is located in hardiness zone 9a.